-Impact Summary Aircraft noise potential for a greater number of noticeable events over a given period of time in proximity to the intersection between existing and the preliminary flight paths potential to increase overall noise exposure to communities being directly overflown and/or immediately peripheral to other existing flight paths.
-Air quality and potential increases in emissions from aircraft operations greenhouse gas a small increase in the total economy wide greenhouse gas emissions for NSW and Australia.
-Aircraft hazard increase in third party and infrastructure risks from aircraft crashes and risk increased risk of wildlife strike.
-Land use additional land being subject to planning restrictions or controls from: aircraft noise contours (Australian Noise Exposure Concept (ANEC)/ Australian Noise Exposure Forecast (ANEF)) protected airspace (Obstacle Limitation Surfaces (OLS) and Procedures for Air Navigation Services - Aircraft Operations (PANS-OPS)) implementation of wildlife buffers.
-Landscape changes to landscape character in the vicinity of WSI character and visual impact effects to views seen in proximity to current and future large-scale infrastructure projects, when seen together with changes to the character of the sky due to increasing airspace activity potential for increased air traffic across the Blue Mountains as a consequence of upgrades to airports and changes to the management of airspace above the Sydney Basin and Blue Mountains.
+Impact Summary Aircraft noise potential for a greater number of noticeable events over a given period of time in proximity to the intersection between existing and proposed flight paths potential to increase overall noise exposure to communities being directly overflown and/or immediately peripheral to other existing flight paths.
+Air quality and potential increases in emissions from aircraft operations greenhouse gas a small increase in the total economy wide GHG emissions for NSW and Australia.
+Aircraft hazard increase in third party and infrastructure risks from aircraft crash and risk increased risk of wildlife strike.
+Land use additional land being subject to planning restrictions or controls from: aircraft noise contours (ANEC/ANEF) protected airspace (OLS and PANS-OPS) implementation of wildlife buffers.
+Landscape changes to landscape character in the vicinity of WSI character and visual impact effects to views seen in proximity to current and future large-scale infrastructure projects, when seen together with changes to the character of the sky due to increasing airspace activity potential for increased air traffic across the Blue Mountains as a consequence of upgrades to airports and changes to the management of airspace above the Sydney basin and Blue Mountains.
 Biodiversity increased risk of wildlife strike alterations to air quality and contributions to greenhouse gas emissions which could impact ecosystems affected by seasonal climatic fluctuations, such as wetlands and temperate forests which occur throughout the Sydney Basin and GBMA.
 Heritage increased impact to Aboriginal and non-Aboriginal cultural places and values impacts of new emissions and climate change on heritage gardens impacts to cultural values due to additional noise and visual intrusion further disruption to land-sky connection.
 Social and incremental changes to community composition economic effects to wellbeing from changes in noise, air quality and light exposure constrained housing availability in the local area increased business and employment opportunities and job generation.